LEAN-96/RAG-Demystified/README.md

 [BERTBASE](https://huggingface.co/google-bert/bert-base-uncased) (L=12, H=768, A=12, Total Parameters=110M)

 # Limitations of Large Language Models (LLMs):
 Despite their impressive abilities, LLMs have notable limitations, especially when applied in real-world situations.
 One major issue is that they sometimes generate information that is incorrect or entirely made up, which is called "hallucination."
 This problem becomes worse when combined with issues like bias, user privacy concerns, and security risks.
+Moreover, LLMs acting as "black box" meaning we cannot provide insight into their predictions.

 Another important limitation is that LLMs have a fixed amount of knowledge (Parametric memory).
 They only know what they learned during their training and can't adapt to new information.
 This makes them less effective in tasks that require the latest and most detailed knowledge, especially in specialized areas.
-In practical terms, this might mean they produce irrelevant or even harmful content, which can be expensive to correct.
+In practical terms, this might mean they produce irrelevant or even harmful content.
+Expanding the LLM´s memory through fine-tuning is expensive and resource-intensive.

 Additionally, LLMs have technical restrictions, such as limits on the amount of text they can process at once (Token limits).
 This can affect their ability to handle large blocks of text and may make it harder to scale their use for bigger projects.

+Parametric knowledge = Knowledge thats implictly stored in the weights of the neural network Non-Parametric knowledge = 22 million * 100 words sample (encoded chunks) from wikipedia

 # Introduction to RAG: